djannitor/gns3-mikrotik/README.md

 # gns3-mikrotik

-Deploying the MikroTik Cloud Hosted Router image in GNS3.
+Deploying the MikroTik Cloud Hosted Router image in GNS3 on Windows 10 with VirtualBox.

 ## Installation of pre-requisites